DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointments.md

 Name | Properties | Description
 -----|------------|------------
 Appointments.Appointment | [Appointments.AppointmentProps](#appointmentsappointmentprops) | A component that renders an appointment.
-Appointments.ContentAppointment | [Appointments.AppointmentContentProps](#appointmentsappointmentcontentprops) | A component that renders an appointment content.
+Appointments.ContentAppointment | [Appointments.AppointmentContentProps](#appointmentsappointmentcontentprops) | A component that renders an appointment's content.